Robert S. Kerr Reservoir, Oklahoma, USA

 - White Bass

-Best hotels and vacation rentals at Robert S. Kerr Reservoir
+Find Places to Stay at Robert S. Kerr Reservoir

 Note: These are affiliate links so we may earn a small commission if you book through them.
 While there is no extra cost to you, it helps provide resources to keep our site running (thank you)!
 You can read our full disclosure policy here.

-Robert S. Kerr Reservoir statistics & helpful links
+Robert S. Kerr Reservoir Statistics & Helpful Links

 Lake Type: Artificial Reservoir, Dammed